 Understanding the Batch field

-This field is used by many components and provides an essential link between a component and another component.
-For example, between a cartridge and gun powder used.
+This field is used throughout the application and provides an essential link between component.
+For example, defining a load recipe, by linking a batch or cases, bullets, projectiles, primers and powder.

-A batch is essentially a nickname for a component that you defining.
+The Batch name is essentially a nickname for a component that you are defining.
 In similar way to the ‘Rifle name’, ‘Handgun name’ and other firearm and parts screens.

-For example, I may be using some bullets and I need to re-stock.
-I am going to by identical bullets, in identical box, in the same quanta as before with identical product number.
-While a detailed inspection of the inventory item may show you some nuanced difference, like purchase date, maybe a different shop or a different price… A better way to mange this is to give all of your components concise and unique batch names.
+Consider a scenario where you may be using some cases (or any other component) and need to re-stock.
+You are going to by identical cases, in an identical packaging, in the same quantity as before, with identical product number.
+While a detailed inspection of the inventory item may show you some nuanced difference, like purchase date, maybe a different shop or a different price… A better way to mange this, is to define a batch name for your components, concise and unique.

 The Batch field helps you differentiate between a component purchased today and one you may have bought a year ago.

 Ultimately, it is up to the user, but using this convention I can immediately tell that I own 2 batches of Federal brass, chambered in 308, one purchased in 2017, the other in 2020.